TTPlanetPig/Comfyui_Object_Migration/README.md

 2. **Download** the **Cloth LoRA** from the Migration LoRA folder on Hugging Face.
 3. **Load** the model into ComfyUI.
 4. **Use** the provided workflow example to achieve the desired results.
+5. **Notice** select the flux version wisely, as we need to load the Alimama inpainting model at same time, more VRAM needed, try nf8 if you feel slow. or use some momey optimization node like [FluxExt-MZ](https://github.com/MinusZoneAI/ComfyUI-FluxExt-MZ)

 Feel free to experiment and modify the workflow according to your needs!